temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 *(Please note that the components' artifacts can be uploaded any time before running a factory).*

 *(If the related artifacts are not uploaded, running the factory will not be possible and an error message will be thrown).*

+ To see the details of a component please make sure to first select the stream from the top-right-side menu.
+The list with the components that belong to the respective stream will be displayed on the left side of the page.
+The same operation applies for the products.

 <br>
 </br>